mennooo/SQLcl/README.md

 1. Via the ```script``` command
 2. Inside an ```alias```

-This project shows you
+This project shows you:
 - a way to test your SQLcl scripts in Netbeans IDE
-- Lots of examples
+- Lots of examples for `script` and `alias` commands

 # Configure SQLcl